Tranced/slack-weather-bot/README.md

 ## Work Arounds

 The slackbots API does not have an accessible way to set the bot's Web Socket port.
-When deployed to Heroku, it would always give the error
+When deployed to Heroku, it would always give the error:

 ```Web process failed to bind to $PORT within 60 seconds of launch```

 Which can be fixed by changing the dyno type to a worker since it doesn't